Hextar/blogger-gpt/README.md

 # chat-gpt-voice-to-voice
-Talk To ChatGPT using a voice-to-voice approach
+Talk To ChatGPT using a voice-to-voice approach .

 # Requirements
-Python 3 is used for this project
+Python 3 was used to develop this project.

 # Install
 1. Install ffmpeg.
 On mac use 'brew install ffmpeg'.
 On linux/windows check https://ffmpeg.org/